Hi, I’m Jenn.

 Oh, and let’s not forget fear…fear paralyzed me.

 Here’s the thing: I spent hours upon hours, year after year, studying story theory, story structure, character development.
 I became an expert at understanding what makes a story work.

-I spent all my spare moments trying to mitigate the risk of failure by learning the ins and outs of writing, yet it took 20 years to realize I was missing the other half of the puzzle.
+I spent all my spare moments trying to mitigate the risk of failure by learning the ins and outs of writing, yet it took over a decade to realize I was missing the other half of the puzzle.
 I had to change my mindset.
 I had to learn how to plow through the fear and actually implement everything I’d learned.
 That was the missing piece.
 That was the key.

 You see, it takes two parts to be a successful writer: